 I’ve recovered from COVID-19.
 Do I need to get the vaccine?

-A COVID-19 vaccination should be offered to you regardless of whether you already had COVID-19.
+You should get vaccinated even if you’ve already had COVID-19.
 You will not be required to have an antibody test before you are vaccinated.

-However, anyone currently infected with COVID-19 should wait to get vaccinated until after their illness has resolved and after they have met the criteria to stop isolating.
+Anyone currently infected with COVID-19 should wait to get vaccinated until after their illness has resolved and after they meet the criteria to stop isolating.
 Find the criteria here.

 If I’ve gotten COVID-19 antibody therapy, do I need to wait to get the vaccine?